GATHER WITH CHRISTIAN HEALTH CARE PRACTITIONERS AND TMC FACULTY, STUDENTS, AND ALUMNI

 Practice & Presence helps health care practitioners imagine and engage their vocations with clarity, faith, and joy

-After a two-year hiatus due to COVID-19 gathering restrictions, we are delighted to be hosting Practice & Presence once again in 2022.
+After a two-year hiatus due to COVID-19 gathering restrictions, we were delighted to host Practice & Presence once again in 2022.
 Please note, this conference is designed to be an in-person gathering, and as such virtual attendance is not offered.

-The one exception is that the first plenary session featuring Dr. Brian Volck and Dr. Martha Carlough at 3pm on Friday, September 23, 2022 will have a hybrid offering via our virtual TMC Seminar Series.
-Those who wish to view this session virtually should register for the free TMC Seminar Series will be available in summer 2023.
+The one exception is that the first plenary session featuring at 3pm on Friday, October 6th, 2023 will have a hybrid offering via our virtual TMC Seminar Series.
+Registration for the 2023-2024 TMC Seminar Series will be available in summer 2023.